Taylor Marshall: Post-conversion

+Media and YouTube channel

+Marshall is the host of the Dr. Taylor Marshall Podcast, which is primarily broadcast on his YouTube channel.
+As of 2026, his channel has amassed over 1.8 million subscribers and more than 190 million views.
+The podcast focuses on Catholic theology, news, and commentary from a traditionalist perspective, frequently criticising modernism within the Church and the actions of Pope Leo XIV.
+His channel has grown significantly in influence, making him one of the most prominent voices in traditionalist Catholic media.

+Marshall regularly comments on statements from Archbishop Carlo Maria Viganò, former Apostolic Nuncio to the United States, and has been a prominent supporter of Viganò's criticisms of the Vatican.
+Following Viganò's excommunication for schism in July 2024, Marshall continued to discuss and interview the archbishop.

+Controversy and conspiracy theories

-Marshall has published books in the fields of theology, philosophy, and historical fiction.
-All but one have been self-published by Saint John Press and Media, a company held and managed by Marshall.
-His 2019 book, Infiltration, posits a conspiracy theory that, over the last two centuries, the hierarchy of the Catholic Church has been actively subverted to promote Freemasonic power.
+Marshall has been widely criticised by both secular and Catholic media for promoting conspiracy theories.
+His 2019 book, Infiltration: The Plot to Destroy the Church from Within, posits a conspiracy theory that, over the last two centuries, the hierarchy of the Catholic Church has been actively subverted by Freemasons, Communists, and Modernists to destroy the Church.
 The foreword of the book was written by Bishop Athanasius Schneider.
-The book has been controversial in Catholic circles, drawing both positive and negative reviews from various media outlets.
-Marshall, on his YouTube channel, regularly comments on statements from Archbishop Carlo Maria Viganò, former Nuncio to the United States.
+The book has been controversial in Catholic circles, drawing both positive and negative reviews.
+Critics such as Dr Jeff Mirus and Fr Dwight Longenecker have characterised the book as promoting an "idiot's guide to the problems of the Church" based on flawed historical analysis, while others have defended it as raising plausible concerns about infiltration.

-In October 2019, Marshall received media attention for publicizing an incident at the Catholic Church's Amazon Synod in which Alexander Tschugguel and an accomplice filmed themselves removing indigenous statues, reportedly of Pachamama, from the Church of Santa Maria in Traspontina in Rome and throwing them into the Tiber river.
-In March 2020, it was revealed that Marshall himself had personally funded Tschugguel's trip to Rome and uploaded the video of the theft.
+In October 2019, Marshall received media attention for publicising an incident at the Catholic Church's Amazon Synod in which Alexander Tschugguel and an accomplice filmed themselves removing indigenous statues, reportedly of Pachamama, from the Church of Santa Maria in Traspontina in Rome and throwing them into the Tiber river.
+In March 2020, Marshall revealed that he had personally funded Tschugguel's trip to Rome and uploaded the video of the theft.
+Commentators at Where Peter Is have suggested that Marshall's actions and rhetoric regarding the Amazon Synod were a significant factor in the Vatican's subsequent restrictions on the Traditional Latin Mass, promulgated in the motu proprio Traditionis custodes.